Art & Design

 Ghibli Museum Mitaka 三鷹の森ジブリ美術館

-A whimsical museum dedicated to Miyazaki Hayao and his world-renowned anime studio
+A whimsical museum dedicated to Hayao Miyazaki and his world-renowned anime studio

-Studio Ghibli's animated features have touched the hearts of millions, with "My Neighbor Totoro," "Spirited Away" and "Kiki's Delivery Service" among their most popular titles.
+Studio Ghibli's animated features have touched the hearts of millions, with "My Neighbor Totoro," "Spirited Away" and "Kiki's Delivery Service" among its most popular titles.
 Relive the magic of your favorites with the Ghibli Museum's life-size recreations of their animated worlds.

 - My Neighbor Totoro's Catbus on the second floor

 - The animated shorts made exclusively for the museum

 Ghibli Museum is located in Inokashira Park, approximately 40 minutes away from central Tokyo.

 From Shinjuku Station, take the JR Chuo Line and get off at Mitaka Station.
 The museum is a 17-minute walk away.
 Alternatively, you can take a loop bus that brings you directly to the museum or the bus bound for Myojo-Gakuen.